roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Knative management/Best practices/Configure monitoring and alerting on Knative.md

 This topic describes how to use Log Service to collect log data from Knative and configure alerts based on the collected log data.

+-   Log Service is activated.
+For more information, see [t17400.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Use Log Service to collect container logs.md).
 -   A Knative Service is deployed.
-For more information, see [t474495.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Knative management/Manage Knative services/Use Knative to deploy a Hello World application.md).
+For more information, see [Create a Knative Service](/intl.en-US/User Guide for Kubernetes Clusters/Knative management/Manage Knative services/Create a Knative Service.md).
--   You are connected to a master node in the cluster.
-For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Access clusters/Use kubectl to connect to an ACK cluster.md).

 ## Procedure